 The Right Choice: A Team of Health Care Fraud Defense Lawyers

 Health care fraud defense lawyers combine the best qualities of both criminal defense lawyers and health care lawyers.
-An experienced health care fraud defense lawyer will know the Medicare system inside and out, and will be able to engage with federal prosecutors to prevent clients from facing avoidable civil and criminal liability.
+An experienced health care fraud defense lawyer will know the Medicare/Medicaid system inside and out, and will be able to engage with federal prosecutors to prevent clients from facing avoidable civil and criminal liability.

 Why Choose Oberheiden & McMurrey, LLP?